-- The identity of the hearing officer; the date, time, and place of hearing; how the hearing will be conducted; and the issues to be decided; - Notification of the opportunity to withdraw the request before the hearing.
-This request must be received in writing before the hearing date; - Notification of the opportunity to bring witnesses and/or documentary evidence; - Notification of the opportunity to be represented by an attorney or other representative selected by the complainant; - Notification of the opportunity to have records or documents relevant to the issues to be decided at the hearing produced by their custodian; - Notification of the opportunity to question any witness or parties; and - Notification of the opportunity to amend the complaint prior to the hearing.
+- Identity of hearing officer, date, time, and place of hearing, how hearing will be conducted and issues to be decided. - The opportunity to withdraw the request before the hearing.
+This request must be received in writing before the hearing date. - The opportunity to bring witnesses and/or documentary evidence. - The opportunity to be represented by an attorney or representative selected by the complainant. - The opportunity to have records or documents relevant to the issues to be decided at the hearing produced by their custodian. - The opportunity to question any witness or parties. - The opportunity to amend the complaint prior to the hearing.